helloMusa/Laundry-Bot/README.md

 # Laundry-Bot
 A Discord bot to load and wash virtual laundry.
+Work in progress.

 # Commands
 !update: Updates the bot from Github